tweag/FawltyDeps/README.md

 (virtualenvs or similar directories like `.venv` or `__pypackages__`.) inside your project (i.e. under `basepath`, if given, or the current directory).

-If no Python environments are found within your project, FawltyDeps will fall back to looking at your _current Python environment_: This is the environment in which FawltyDeps itself is installed.

-This works well when you, for example, `pip install fawltydeps` into the same virtualenv as your project dependencies.

 You can use `--pyenv` multiple times to have FawltyDeps look for packages in multiple Python environments.
 In this case (or when multiple Python environments are found inside your project) FawltyDeps will use the union (superset) of all imports provided by all matching packages across those Python environments as valid import names for that dependency.

+#### Current Python environment

+In addition to the local Python environments found above, FawltyDeps will also look at your _current Python environment_, i.e. the environment in which FawltyDeps itself is installed.
+This works well when you, for example, `pip install fawltydeps` into the same virtualenv as your project dependencies, no matter where this virtualenv may be located.

 #### Identity mapping